 There was physical violence in our past, but I thought he was done with that.
 But still, when he yelled at me, I cringed.
 When I cringed, he’d yell, “What are you so scared about?!” and become angrier because I’d made such a dramatic move as to flinch at his voice.

 I didn’t know that the physical violence from earlier in the marriage had lasting effects.
 I didn’t know that the constant verbal abuse triggered unconscious memories of physical violence.
 I had never learned about verbal abuse.
 Because I didn’t know that verbal manipulations and red-faced displays of anger were components of verbal abuse, I couldn’t explain to him or anyone else why I cringed.
 I couldn’t explain it because I was ignorant.

-Well, aren’t we all lucky that “ignorant” can be fixed!
+Well, aren’t we all lucky that ignorance can be fixed!
 If you want to continue living in denial of your abuse, stop reading now.
 There are some big spoilers on the way.

-By the way, if you don’t want to anger your abuser further, don’t play “he’s a flash card” out loud.
-There’s nothing an abuser likes less than to be called out during his game.
+By the way, if you don’t want to anger your abuser further, don’t play “He’s a Flash Card” out loud.
+There’s nothing an abuser hates more than to be called out during his game.

-For more help naming the abusive technique, visit Verbal Abuse Journals where I put Patricia Evans’ vocabulary with examples from my own marriage.
-Also, visit her website, Verbal Abuse, and sign up for her message board (if you are being verbally or otherwise abused).
+For more help naming the abusive technique, visit Verbal Abuse Journals where I put Patricia Evans’s vocabulary of abuse and how to deal with abuse.
+Also, visit her website, Verbal Abuse, and sign up for her message board.

-Besides Patricia Evans’ website, there are several more that will help you educate yourself on the dynamics of abuse and the cycle of violence.
+Besides Patricia Evans’s website, there are several more that will help you learn about the dynamics of abuse and the cycle of violence.
 (Remember, verbal abuse counts as violence!)

 NDVH Educate Yourself - What is Domestic Violence?
 The National Domestic Violence Hotline is more than a crisis line; it’s there to educate us too.